vivesweb/php-libplot/README.md

 - **CREATE SUBPLOTS:**

-You can create subplits inside a plot and manage individually.
+You can create subplots inside a plot and manage they individually.

 *subplots( $numyplots = null, $numxplots = null, $cfg = [ 'bordertype' => 'square', 'figsize' => [6.4, 4.8], 'paddingleft' => .2, 'paddingbottom' => .15 ])*